What does GDPR have to do with me?

 → GDPR requires you to validate the authenticity of the request.

 → Hot tip!
-To be on the safe side, as well as in line with GDPR’s position on user verification, start with soft deletion to help against forged requests that can introduce a denial of service (DoS) to your users.
+To be on the safe side and in line with GDPR’s position on user verification, start with soft deletion to help against forged requests that can introduce a denial of service (DoS) to your users.

 → Moreover, consider fully anonymizing your data sets instead of full deletion.
-By deleting all relevant PII’s you can retain the anonymized data and delight your data scientists.
+By deleting all relevant PII you can retain the anonymized data and delight your data scientists.

 Before implementing all of these, we recommend that product management and legal teams collaborate to finalize the definition of “deletion” and the different kinds of implementation methodologies.
 Engineers often use terms that make intuitive sense but may not have the same meaning from the legal side.

 Auditing is key to having full control over customer data!
 It’s also necessary for demonstrably proving GDPR compliance.
 Accomplish this with the following: